ismallworld/iCodec/README.md

 # change to yuv format
 yuv_bytes = vpx_codec.bgr_to_yuv(bgr_np)

+# encode this frame
-# encode this frame, if more frames are sent to the encoder, inter prediction will be automatically enabled.
+# if more frames are sent to the encoder, inter prediction will be automatically enabled
 encode_data = vpx_codec.encode(yuv_bytes)

-# decode this frame, be sure to use encode_data in order.
+# decode this frame, be sure to use encode_data in order
 out_data = vpx_codec.decode(encode_data)

 # change to numpy format